nealrichardson/httptest/README.md

 ## Contributing

 Suggestions and pull requests are more than welcome.
-This package is pulled together from the test setup code I'd written and copied around among three different packages.
+This package was initially pulled together from test setup code I'd written and copied around among three different packages.
 While the code here has been well used and hashed out over a couple of years of working with them, I have naturally focused on features that have been helpful for working with specific APIs.
-The concepts provided here are generally useful, but some details for working with other APIs may be missing.
-In particular, the initial release of the package assumes "Content-Type: application/json" in several places.
+The concepts provided here are generally useful, but some details or conveniences for working with other APIs may be missing.
+In particular, the package privileges "Content-Type: application/json" in several places.

 ## For developers